ANNIEsoft/ANNIEDAQ/CAMACsrc/README.md

 ```
 ##DAQ
 Code provided in XXUSB libraries.
-Test for CCUSB stack mode.
+Test for CCUSB stack mode using Lecroy 2249A.

 **
 ###Building